Table of Contents

 Tip

-The transform order of Unity objects can be determined using Transform.GetSiblingIndex() or by observing the sorting of objects in the Hierarchy view, but the following option must be disabled (it is disabled by default): Edit > Preferences > General > Enable Alphanumeric Sorting.
+The transform order of Unity objects can be determined using Transform.GetSiblingIndex(), or by the order of objects in the Hierarchy view, but the following option must be turned off (it is off by default): Edit > Preferences > General > Enable Alphanumeric Sorting.

-During session assembly, the frame data source is selected after the following steps:
+During session assembly, the frame data source is selected after going through the following steps:

 1. The session traverses its child nodes and collects all active frame data source components in transform order.

-2. The candidate list is filtered based on the source selection strategy (AssembleOptions.FrameSource) in AssembleOptions:
+2. Filter the candidate list according to the source selection strategy (AssembleOptions.FrameSource) in AssembleOptions:

-• Manual: Only the manually specified frame data source is retained.
+• Manual: Only retain the manually specified frame data source.

 • FramePlayer: Replace the candidate list with FramePlayer.

-3. The candidate list is further filtered by removing the following components:
+3. Filter the candidate list again, removing the following components:

-4. (Android platform) If the timeout setting of AssembleOptions.DeviceList is greater than 0, and the candidate list includes MotionTrackerFrameSource, ARCoreFrameSource, or AREngineFrameSource, the latest device support list will be attempted to download.
+4. (Android platform) If the timeout setting of AssembleOptions.DeviceList is greater than 0, and the candidate list contains MotionTrackerFrameSource, ARCoreFrameSource, or AREngineFrameSource, it will attempt to download the latest device support list.
 After the download is updated, the availability of these frame data sources may change.
-After the download is completed or times out, proceed to the next steps.
+After the download completes or times out, proceed to the next steps.

-Among these, the conditions for a component to disable itself are defined internally by the component.
-Common scenarios include:
+The disabling conditions of the component itself are defined internally by the component.
+Common situations include:

-If no frame data source is ultimately selected, the session will enter the Broken state, and the BrokenReason field in the session report will have the value NoAvailabileFrameSource.
+If no frame data source is ultimately selected, the session will enter the Broken state, and the value of the BrokenReason field in the session report will be NoAvailabileFrameSource.

 Note

 After the device list update is completed, if the device list changes, the availability of frame data sources may also change.
-Refer to Device support and session report to understand the session's behavior in this case.
+You can refer to Device Support and Session Report to understand the session's behavior at this time.

 Next steps